MichaelSchneeberger/rxbp/README.md

 reaction, where each downsream *Flowables* calls the `subscribe` method of its upstream *Flowable* until the sources start emitting the data.
-Once a *Flowable* is subscribed, we allow it to have internal mutable states for performance reasons.
+Once a *Flowable* is subscribed, we allow it to have internal mutable states.

-Compared to RxPY Observables, a *Flowable* uses `Observers` that are able to back-pressure on an `on_next` method call.
+Compared to RxPY Observables, however, a *Flowable* uses `Observers` that are able to back-pressure on an `on_next` method call.

 ### MultiCast (experimental)